SpringQL/SpringQL.github.io/docs/reference/sql/query/window-aggregation.md

 # Window aggregation

 In this page, you will see how to write window aggregations in SELECT statements.
 See [window](/learn-springql/window) to understand the concept around windowing in SpringQL.

+Understanding on `GROUP BY` in standard SQL is also required, so learn a bit about it before writing SpringQL's queries.

 ## Aggregation without grouping